-General Motor’s Brownstown Fuel Cell Lab plays a key role in the Chevy Cruise Autonomous Vehicle program with the roof module production for all of Cruise’s self-driving vehicles.
-The roof modules integrate special equipment for AV operation such as LIDAR, cameras, sensors and other hardware, and are assembled on a dedicated line at the facility.
+General Motor’s Brownstown Fuel Cell Lab was the first battery assembly plant in the U.S. operated by a major automaker.
+It plays a key role in the Chevy Cruise Autonomous Vehicle program with the roof module production for all of Cruise’s self-driving vehicles.
+The roof modules integrate special equipment for AV operation, such as LIDAR, cameras, sensors, and other hardware, and are assembled on a dedicated line at the facility.
 Additionally, the Autonomous Driving System Computer and Radar Modules are final assembled and tested at the facility.

 The lab builds plug-and-play fuel cell systems ready for installation.
 The system includes the stack and all the related cooling, fluid, gas and electrical components, assembled into a module.
 Fuel cells combine hydrogen and oxygen to generate electricity through a chemical reaction.

-The plant was converted from an empty warehouse into a production-ready battery manufacturing site in just five months, and is the first battery assembly plant in the U.S. operated by a major automaker.
+The plant was converted from an empty warehouse into a production-ready battery manufacturing site in just five months.
 Battery assembly lines consist of three primary areas: Section/Module Stacking, Section/Module Final Assembly, Pack Main Line.
 Autonomous vehicle assembly support consists of a unique production and test area.

 The Brownstown Fuel Cell Lab project is another entry in our extensive automotive construction portfolio.